Modeling local predictive ability using power-transformed Gaussian processes: Appendix

-To explore the properties of our methods we implement them on simulated data.
+In this appendix we investigate the properties of our methods on simulated data.
 We are particularly interested in investigating how the computationally faster $\GP(\nicefrac{1}{3})$ model compares to the computationally costly $\GP(\chi_1^2)$ model.

 We generate data from the model

 where the covariates \(x_1\) and \(x_2\) are generated as i.i.d. standard normal variates.
 As our expert we use a Bayesian regression model that is misspecified in that one of the covariates is missing, i.e.